192518 – Compass Health Outpatient: Western Region

 About These Rotations

 Interns apply to regions of outpatient offices within Compass Health rather than specific offices.
-Those specific determinations will be made following the Match.
+Specific offices will be communicated during the interview process.
 Each location is equipped with the testing and training materials necessary for the interns to complete the requirements of their training year.
-Psychology interns at Compass Health sites use both hands-on training as well as web-based training programs.
-The agency offers a full training library of web-based programs for the interns and staff to access as they are able based on their licenses/interests.
+Psychology interns at Compass Health sites use both hands-on and virtual training, as well as a full training library of web-based programs for the interns and staff to access as they are able based on their licenses/interests.
 Interns are provided with their own office space complete with computer and access to the internet and printer.

 Possible outpatient offices within this region include: